CleverTap/clevertap-ios-sdk/README.md

 For non-Cocoapods folks, check out the example StarterProjectManualInstall.

-For Swfit, please refer to the example SwiftStarterProject.
+For Swift, please refer to the example SwiftStarterProject.